 A well-rounded education goes beyond traditional classroom teaching and should expose children to the arts, physical wellness, and athletics.

-The creation of the State of Israel is an important event in Jewish history.
-Recognizing the significance of Israel and its institutions, we seek to instill in our students an attachment to Eretz Yisrael and its people as well as a sense of responsibility for their welfare
+We seek to instill in our students an attachment to Eretz Yisrael and its people as well as a sense of responsibility for their welfare.

 Through professional instruction, the Torah can be made accessible in its original, unadulterated form to every child.